yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getalloclength"></a>CSimpleStringT::GetAllocLength

-Pobiera przydzieloną długość `CSimpleStringT` obiektu.
+Pobiera przydzieloną długość obiektu `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia